ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 ---
-title: Contravariant Functors are Weird
+title: contravariant functors are Weird
 author: sanjiv sahayam
-description: What are Contravariant Functors?
+description: What are contravariant functors?
 tags: Haskell
 comments: true
 ---

+Just a note about nomenclature before we start; I'll use "functor" to represent the [categorical meaning](https://bartoszmilewski.com/2015/01/20/functors/) of the concept:

+> A functor is a mapping between categories

+and `Functor` and `Contravariant` to specify the typeclass encodings of functors.

+---

+Let's begin!

-Contravariant Functors are odd aren't they?
-Functors are so straightforward but **Contra**variant as its name implies is the complete opposite.
+contravariant functors are odd aren't they? covariant functors are so straightforward but **contra**variant functors as their name implies are the complete opposite.

-Before we get into what a Contravariant Functor is, it's useful to look at the  Functor [typeclass](https://wiki.haskell.org/Typeclassopedia) which we know and love.
+Before we get into what a contravariant functor is, it's useful to look at the  Functor [typeclass](https://wiki.haskell.org/Typeclassopedia) which we know and love.

 # Functor